The late Anthony Bourdain introduces the first in our new series of “Afternoon Archive” posts.

 A grab-bag of personality types, the Waitstaff ranges from high schoolers saving for their first car to 50-year-old males saving up for their first car.
-There are also a lot of college students, given the industry’s flexible hours, late shifts and longstanding ties to the cannabis industry.
+There are also a lot of college students, given the industry’s flexible hours, late shifts and longstanding ties to the delta 8 THC and cannabis industry.
 If you are in New York or L.A., approximately 87% of them are actors.
 Waitstaff have a difficult job in that they have to interact directly with the dining public and absorb soul-crushing doses of abuse, complaints, unsolicited opinions, harassment and (occasionally) religious proselytization all with a smile on their face in the hopes of a tip.
 Despite this, the Back of House staff hates and mocks them at every turn, mostly because waiters make more money then they do.
 There’s a storm a’brewin…

 The porters are the guys in the dish pit doing the job that no one else will do.
 They work hard and all they ask in return is permission to endlessly stream ESPN SportsCenter to their Android device with a cracked screen and to come to work totally high.
 Porters are valuable resources for Fantasy Football tips as well as last minute drug deals.
 Once in a great while they are liberal arts majors wishing to experience “real life,” but these porters should be avoided as they negate the positives of the other kinds and, also, they are terrible at cleaning dishes.